bootdotdev/blog/content/misc/building-an-nlp-engine-is-hard-but-not-as-hard-as-defining-terms.md

 Keep in mind that the definition of anticipation according to [Oxford](https://languages.oup.com/google-dictionary-en/) is "The action of anticipating something; expectation or prediction."
 In other words, we're looking for when someone is showing forethought, making a prediction, etc. Here are some examples we agreed on quickly as expressing "anticipation":

-- "I can’t wait to go to the movie theater again!"
+- "I can't wait to go to the movie theater again!"
-- "I’m so excited for sports to come back, can’t happen soon enough!"
+- "I'm so excited for sports to come back, can't happen soon enough!"
 - "Tesla stock is way too high, it's going to tank soon."

 The first one we had trouble with was:

-> I’m so nervous to go back to the office.
+> I'm so nervous to go back to the office.
 Working from home has been great.

 Some of us had the idea that "anticipation" carried a connotation of "being excited".
 In other words, you can't really anticipate something if you _don't want_ it to happen.
 We eventually decided that this isn't a useful definition for several reasons.
 First, we already do sentiment classification separately, so baking positive sentiment into the anticipation facet isn't super helpful.
 Second, the opposite of anticipation in our emotion wheel is "surprise".
 We all agreed that surprises can be good or bad.
 It stands to reason the surpise's opposite, anticipation, should behave the same way.

 The next problematic example arose a few days later:

-> I don’t know if I’m going to win
+> I don't know if I'm going to win

 One of my teammates made the point that this sentence expresses apprehension, which can be considered a form of anticipation.
 I played devil's advocate saying that "I don't know" is the polar opposite of a prediction, how can that be anticipation?